Romans-I-XVI/Roku-gameEngine/README.md

 ======
 An object oriented game engine for the Roku

-The purpose of this project is to make it easy to develop game for the Roku in an object oriented fasion.
+The purpose of this project is to make it easy to develop games for the Roku in an object oriented fasion.
 Similar to how you would with an engine such as Gamemaker or Unity (minus any visual software that is).

 First start by creating the gameEngine object

-##### gameEngine = gameEngine_init(canvas_width as Integer, canvas_height as Integer, gui_layer as Boolean, debug as Boolean) as Object
+##### gameEngine = gameEngine_init(canvas_width as Integer, canvas_height as Integer, debug as Boolean) as Object
 Creates the main gameEngine object, the canvas width and height create an empty bitmap of that size that the game is drawn to.
 If debug is enabled various information will be printed to the console.